ZeusEm/artificialIntelligence/README.md

-# artificialIntelligence
+# Artificial Intelligence
-Notes for Artificial Intelligence, a semester 7 subject
+Notes for Artificial Intelligence, a semester 7 subject.
+Preview the same at https://zeusem.github.io/artificialIntelligence/